Category management: Category management in a retail context

 Each category is run as a "mini business" (business unit) in its own right, with its own set of turnover and/or profitability targets and strategies.
 Introduction of Category Management in a business tends to alter the relationship between retailer and supplier: instead of the traditional adversarial relationship, the relationship moves to one of collaboration, with exchange of information, sharing of data and joint business building.

-The focus of all supplier negotiations is the effect on turnover of the category as whole, not just the sales of individual products.
-Suppliers are expected, indeed in many cases mandated, to only suggest new product introductions, a new planogram or promotional activity if it is expected to have a beneficial effect on the turnover or profit of the total category and be beneficial to the shoppers of that category.
+The focus of all supplier negotiations is the effect on the turnover of the category as a whole, not just the sales of individual products.
+Suppliers are expected, and in many cases mandated, to only suggest new product introductions, a new planogram, or promotional activity if it is expected to have a beneficial effect on the turnover or profit of the total category and be beneficial to the shoppers of that category.

 The concept originated in grocery (mass merchandising) retailing, and has since expanded to other retail sectors such as DIY, cash and carry, pharmacy, and book retailing.